<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=692218763271556&amp;ev=PageView&amp;noscript=1">

 MikMak’s quarterly Alcohol commerce marketing benchmarks provide a data-backed view of brand media trends, retailers displayed, and shopper intent across key global markets, helping brands contextualize performance and refine commerce-enabled activations across owned and paid channels.

-This Q4 benchmark analysis is based on MikMak Shopping Index* data from October 1 to December 31, 2025.
+This Q1 benchmark analysis is based on MikMak Shopping Index* data from January 1 to March 31, 2026

 The following proprietary MikMak Commerce KPIs were used: